Employers, put away your #2 pencils, and say goodbye to the old yellow coupon books for payroll tax deposits.

 Yes, it is a lot to process.
 Here are some answers to questions you might be asking:

 |I activated my enrollment and I’m ready to make a payroll tax payment online or by phone — what’s next?||Go to www.eftps.gov or call 1-800-555-3453.|

 |How do I activate my enrollment in EFTPS?||Call EFTPS at 1-800-555-3453.|

 |Who do I call if I didn’t get my EFTPS enrollment info (or can’t find it)?||Call EFTPS Customer Service at 1-800-555-4477 or visit www.eftps.gov.|

 |I think my business might be small enough to qualify for mailing payments with my payroll tax return.
 What should I do?||Call the IRS at 1-800-830-5215 to see if your business qualifies.|

 |I have questions about my bank and EFTPS.
 Who do I call?||Call EFTPS Customer Service at 1-800-555-4477 or visit www.eftps.gov.|

 |I want to know more about why this is happening.||Read the Federal Register report on EFTPS.|

 Note: Thinking about chancing it and mailing in a old tax deposit coupon with your liability payment?
 That may not be the best idea.
 According to the IRS, they may charge you a 10% penalty for each non-electronic deposit – even if your payment is on time.

 I’ll try to keep you updated on important info regarding this change.
-Meanwhile, if you’ve had enough already and you’d like more info on payroll tax solutions (and let someone else worry about your payroll taxes for a change), check out our online payroll software and TaxBeGone payroll tax service.
+Meanwhile, if you’ve had enough already and you’d like more info on payroll tax solutions (and let someone else worry about your payroll taxes for a change), check out our online payroll software and Full Service Payroll.